dmml-heriot-watt/group-coursework-dmml_cw/documentation/wiki/Week8.md

 ### Random Forest
 A single tree reached an accuracy of 0.52 for the Wine Quality prediction.
 This accuracy was obtained thanks to a 23 maximum length Decison Tree, while with a maximum length of 3 the. accuracy is 0.54.
 The tree seemed to overfit.
 Another model that derives from Decision Trees is the Random Forest.
 A Random Forest is a method that combines multiple decision trees to enhance predictive accuracy and generalization.
 It also mitigates overfitting.
+The experiment was made using all the data as input (except wine type), the target being the Wine Quality.
+The ouput labels are the predicted Quality.

 **Click to view :**
 - [Random Forest Notebook](https://github.com/dmml-heriot-watt/group-coursework-dmml_cw/blob/main/notebooks/DecisionTreeQuality.ipynb)